Igloopotato/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/readme.md

 | B           | 6        |
 | C           | 2        |

-3. What was the first item from the menu purchased by each customer?
+**3. What was the first item from the menu purchased by each customer?**

 INPUT:
 ```sql